calmcoconut/diasDiaz/_posts/2021-05-23-The-Inflation-Question.md

 Does this mean the economy experiences 2% inflation every year?
 No. not even close.
 The US economy (and most developed countries) has been experiencing near 0 inflation: a stall of inflation.
 Inflation has hovered around 0% for most developed countries for about a decade.

 Reduced inflation is a challenging economic problem because it reduces the incentive to invest or spend money.
 It also gives governmental organizations less room to maneuver (i.e., interest rates, swap rates), and it means that there has not been enough demand for goods to raise prices.
 There is a great many case study about Japan's near 40-year bout with near-0 inflation (I will not link any here.
-It is a fascinating topic to research).
+It is a fascinating topic to research) (Source: [macrotrends](https://www.macrotrends.net/countries/JPN/japan/inflation-rate-cpi)).

 The frightening economic story is when there is deflation.
 The classic deflationary event was the Great Depression.
 Imagine being paid 3 to 10 percent of your money's value every year to hide it in your mattress.
 Sounds great?
 Yes.
 Ok, but when everyone is being paid to do the same, it is terrible because no one will want to spend money (Those with money will effectively have more money doing nothing)!